TranceCake/data_processing_assignment/README.md

 * I kept the master clean, so it only has code I consider 'working'.
 The rest I merged into the development branch so it was all in one place.

 * I just (thursday 11th of june) discovered that the problems I encountered with celery (described below) were due to it running on Windows.
 I did read the notice that as of 4.0 it was no longer supporting Windows but I found an article that went into detail why and that it was quite easy to fix.
-Lesson leanred I guess because trying my code on linux instantly fixed some of hte issues I was having with the logger and threads becoming unresponsive.
+Lesson leanred I guess because trying my code on linux instantly fixed some of the issues I was having with the logger and threads becoming unresponsive.

 * I started on hte consumer/worker feature branches. the goal was to create a filter step that sent to dedup and poison queues and a dedup step that would have identical separate workers.
 Searching online for what the best framework would be for this quickly got me to celery.
 I got a consumer working but failed ot get it to resend the messages back to the other queues.
 I tried to debug celery with a logger but that also didn't work showing no errors, just celerys debug logs but not my own logs.
 This all took the majority of my time.